edthedev/edthedev.github.io/blog/s3/dns.md

 1. Request an SSL Certificate in `AWS Certificate Manager` that covers `edthe.dev` and `www.edthe.dev`.

+    - Be sure to choos `Validaton Method: DNS validation`
+    - Accept the default `Key algorithm`

 1. Do the [DNS Domain Ownership verification dance](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).

+    - The easiest way to do this is to ignore the detailed guide and instead click into the pending request in `Certificate Manager - Certificates` and scroll down.
+There should be a button that basially says `Add DNS Records to Route 53 for me`.
+I typically push that button, and go grab a coffee.
     > Tip: Do not remove the certificate ownership DNS records.
 I have heard it is helpful to still have when the SSL Certificate needs renewed.

 1. Create 2 CloudFront instances, one for `edthe.dev` and one for `www.edthe.dev`.